top of page

 Just talking about health can have a positive impact.

+• Self-Efficacy and Strategic Planning.
 Believing in your ability to reach health goals (self-efficacy) is critical.
 Combine that belief with strategic planning - setting clear goals, tracking progress, and practicing new behaviours - and it becomes easier to overcome challenges on your health journey.

+• Social Support and Community.
 Social support plays a huge role in staying motivated.
 Whether it’s a coach, friends, family, or an online community, having people who cheer you on and hold you accountable makes all the difference.
 Positive influences who align with your values help you stay focused and motivated.

+• Identity-Based Motivation.
 Aligning your health behaviours with how you see yourself and what you value is a powerful motivator.
 For example, viewing healthy eating as resisting harmful food industry practices or seeing exercise as part of your identity can drive change.
 On the flip side, if health behaviours feel at odds with your identity or cultural background, it’s important to address those feelings.
 I’m here to help you find what resonates with you.

+• Gamification and Incentives.
 Incentives, whether personal rewards or group challenges, can provide a strong boost.
 Many people enjoy the gamification of health through tracking apps or devices, which add an element of fun while keeping you on course.
 Small rewards can make a big difference in pushing through tough moments.

 What will having better health bring to your life or allow you to do?
 Now, in 6 months or in 10 years time?